Chế Linh: 1960-1961

 Recognizing that music is the shortest way to bring understanding between the Kinh and the Chams and all the other ethnic groups, Che Linh promised to continue and excel in the musical industry.
 With his effort and talents, Che Linh became a famous star and had sung together with many artists such as Anh Ngọc, Duy Khánh, Thái Thanh, Thanh Thúy, Minh Hiếu, Tùng Lâm.
 Continental Productions produced his first record, "Vùng Biển Trời Và Màu Áo Em”.
 Che Linh then signed with several Viet Nam Record Companies.

 1964-1965

 He produced and wrote many songs.

 1972

 Awarded by Kim Khánh for Best Male Artist/Vocal which was organized by the Daily Newspaper Trang Den.
 The Government of South Vietnam then forbade Che Linh's voice and songs during the summer war period.

 1975

-Che Linh was hoping to have his music released from the forbidden list, however he was jailed as a revolutionary at Song Mao, then My Duc.
+Che Linh was hoping to have his music released from the forbidden list, however he was jailed as a reactionary at Song Mao, then My Duc.